ncatlab/nlab-content/pages/3/7/8/7/17873/content.md

 Since in general, injective objects $I$ are retracts of the objects $X$ that they embed into because such inclusions $I\rightarrowtail X$ factor through $id_I$ by injectivity, it follows that in a weakly cohesive topos _injective objects that embed into a connected object are connected_ themselves.

-In particular, _all_ injective objects are connected in sufficiently cohesive toposes.
+In particular, _all_ injective objects are connected in a sufficiently cohesive topos.
 Since power objects are injective in general one gets the converse as well:

 +-- {: .num_prop #sufficient_injective}
 ###### Proposition